 Fonts are the way characters are shown on a display.
-In the world of printing and publishing, fonts are given names like Times or Helvetica and qualities like serif or sans serif, font size (like 12 point or 14 point), bold or italic, etc.
+In the world of printing and publishing, fonts are given names like Times or Helvetica and qualities like serif or sans serif, font size (such as 12 point or 14 point), bold or italic, and so on.